mochi-neko/fars/README.md

     // 2.
 Get an OpenID token from Google OAuth by any method. let google_id_token = "google-open-id-token".to_string();

     // 3.
-Get a session by signing in Google OAuth credential. let session = config
+Get a session by signing in with Google OAuth credential. let session = config
-        .sign_in_oauth_credential(
+        .sign_in_with_oauth_credential(
             arguments.request_uri.clone(),
             IdpPostBody::Google {
                 id_token: google_id_token,